mlrun/mlrun/docs/store/datastore.md

 os.environ["HADOOP_USER_NAME"] = "..."
 ```

-To register an HDFS data store profile and use it as described in [Data store profiles](#data-store-profiles), use:
+An example of registering an HDFS data store profile and using it as described in [Data store profiles](#data-store-profiles):
 ```python
 DatastoreProfileHdfs(
     name="my-hdfs",